Chapter 11: Reproduction and sex

 Reproduction and dispersal in space

 The phenomenon of splash cups points out that reproduction isn’t just about making new organisms, it is also about moving organisms around, i.e., dispersal.
 For many of the organisms dispersal may be the most significant aspect of reproduction, far more important than the making of a new individual.
 For familiar (determinate) organisms like mammals, reproduction is the only way to be perpetuated through time.
-In contrast, organisms that are indeterminate can potentially live forever, so continuation through time may not be a significant consequence of reproduction, butdispersal often is.
+In contrast, organisms that are indeterminate can potentially live forever, so continuation through time may not be a significant consequence of reproduction, but dispersal often is.
 Environments are dynamic both in their physical conditions and their biotic conditions, thus the fact that an organism can survive at a particular time in a particular place does not ensure that it will be able to do so in the future.
-Particularly for the organisms covered in this class, most of whom are immobile, it is often the case that reproduction is less about making new individuals and more about getting to new areas.
-‘Pando’, the clone of aspen growing in Utah, apparently has perpetuated itself for 80,000 years just by growing.
+Particularly for the organisms covered in this book, most of whom are immobile, it is often the case that reproduction is less about making new individuals and more about getting to new areas.
+‘Pando’, the clone of aspen growing in Utah (see Populus), apparently has perpetuated itself for 80,000 years just by growing.
 Although in the past 80,000 years it has spread to new areas, it is not moving around very quickly.
 And, significantly, it is growing in an area where seedling establishment is impossible (i.e., conditions are less hospitable now than they used to be).

 Getting to new areas involves the production of propagules, a unit that not only makes new organisms (reproduction), it also can put them in a new place.
 A fungus that produces a million spores may seem impressive but the consequences in its immediate area may be trivial.
 Similarly, a pine tree that produces thousands of seeds may be doing nothing to its functional population size at that site and at that time; the more significant effect of producing propagules is enhancing the possibility of establishing a population at some distant site or this site at some time in the future.
 Common propagules are spores and seeds but certainly the ‘bulbs’ of bulb-bearing ferns and the gemmae of mosses and liverworts should be considered propagules as well.